tshepang/blog/content/The Ministers (2009).md

 +++

-An especially shocking first scene got me excited, and whatever happened afterwards didn\'t justify it\'s magnificence.
+An especially shocking first scene got me excited, and whatever happened afterwards didn't justify it's magnificence.
 It has some really good direction (very dark with high suspense; wonderful romance), acting, and dialogue, but the ending is shiite.
 There was a need for a bigger budget, as evidenced by the less-than-adequate production design.
 There